LabW0lf/PianoReader/PIANOREADER/DevNotes/entry_3.md

 where a note, can have alternative names.
 There is also double flat or double sharp however I will stick to enharmonics exclusively for the black keys only because of simplicity reasons.

+---

+#### made an executable bat file next to readme for a more convenient user interface environment.
+- simply starts the whole program in a cmd window

+#### created class NOTES

+- holds the note that is currently being held down
+- holds the map of all notes with their key number
+- holds method that simply formats the result of the note

+This class was specifically created for when only 1 key is pressed or held down.